Open-Attestation/documentation-website/docs/verifiable-document/dns-proof.md

 ![Google DNS to Test](/docs/verifiable-document/dns-proof/google-dns.png)

 > After the update, you may need to wait up to 24 hrs for the DNS to propagate.
+You may continue with the other parts of the guide while waiting for DNS to propagate.

 After adding the `TXT`record, you may check that the record has been inserted correctly by viewing with https://dns.google.com/.